 - Your boss tells you that you have to

 - You are doing it to be "cool"

 - You are lacking a specific business case

 - You are using a pSeries or an iSeries

 - Really?
 You want this kind of headache?

 - You already have 99.999% up-time

-- You have iNotes users and run Windows and ESX 3.x
+- You have lots of iNotes users and run Windows

 - To replace Domino clustering